captn3m0/captn3m0.github.com/_posts/2015-02-12-hackerearth-bug.md

 Kudos to HackerEarth for fixing a bug that very few of their users would have faced.
 All the source code for this post can be found at [github][1].

+*Note*: This article was copied from HackerEarth because they are shutting down their notes platform.

 [1]: https://github.com/captn3m0/ruby-stdlib-test-hackerearth "HackerEarth Ruby stdlib Tests"